timmyneutron/frontend-nanodegree-mobile-portfolio/README.md

 Source code is in the src folder.
 Production code, which includes a minified version of index.html, is in the dist folder.

 ## Getting Started
-To serve the website, clone the directory, navigate to the dist folder, and run a local server
+To serve the website: clone the directory, navigate to the dist folder, and run a local server
 ```sh
 $> cd /path/to/your-project-folder
 $> python -m SimpleHTTPServer 8080